Your request is being processed, please wait.

 The average Canadian household wastes approximately $1,766 worth of food annually (40 per cent of the food produced in Canada).
 That’s over $46 million of food wasted in Airdrie alone!

 Organics need oxygen to turn into soil, which are not present in a landfill.
-Organics buried in a landfill releases methane, a greenhouse gas 25 times stronger and more harmful to the Earth than carbon dioxide.
+Food buried in a landfill releases methane, a greenhouse gas 25 times stronger and more harmful to the Earth than carbon dioxide.
 They also create leachate, a toxic liquid from garbage, which has to be collected and treated to protect the environment.

 • Organize your fridge with most perishable foods in one area.
 Check out our downloadable fridge makeover sheet (PDF).